Richard Weekes’ Chess Coaching experience

-I have more than 35 years experience working in the community and I’ve been passionate about junior chess for some time.
-So in March 2006 I started the Greenwich Chess Group after my research highlighted the low levels of chess activity in Greenwich schools.
+I have more than 40 years experience working in the community and I’ve been passionate about junior chess for some time.
+In March 2006 I started the Greenwich Chess Group after my research highlighted the low levels of chess activity in Greenwich schools.

 I decided to start teaching children and young people how to play and to promote the game as both an educational aid and a socially inclusive activity.
-I’ve introduced chess to over 1400 children in primary and secondary schools in Royal Greenwich, Brent; Lewisham, Lambeth, Wandsworth and Southwark and I’ve previously taught at Virgo Videlis; Kidbrooke Park, Northcote Lodge, Adamsrill, Brentfield, Holy Trinity C of E (Tulse Hill), Foxfield, Streatham Wells, South Rise, John Keble, St Jude’s (Herne Hill), Charlton Manor, Christchurch (Brondesbury) Plumcroft, Woodhill, Millennium; Greenslade and Cherry Orchard primaries; and Plumstead Manor Girls, London Nautical, Walworth Academy and Deptford Green secondaries.
+I’ve introduced chess to over 1400 children in primary and secondary schools in Royal Greenwich, Brent; Lewisham, Lambeth, Wandsworth and Southwark and I’ve previously taught at Virgo Videlis; Kidbrooke Park, Northcote Lodge, Adamsrill, Brentfield, Holy Trinity C of E (Tulse Hill), Foxfield, Streatham Wells, South Rise, John Keble, St Jude’s (Herne Hill), Charlton Manor, Christchurch (Brondesbury) Plumcroft, Woodhill, Millennium; Gladstone Park, Our Lady of Dolours RC, Greenslade and Cherry Orchard primaries; and Plumstead Manor Girls, London Nautical, Walworth Academy and Deptford Green secondaries.

-I understand the commitment needed to develop talented players so I also operate seven different chess clubs during the week at Herne Hill SE24 on Tuesday evenings; Orchard Gardens Community Centre, SE13 on Monday mornings (home schoolers only); Eltham SE9 on Wednesday evenings; The Unity Centre, NW10 on Thursday afternoons; Plumstead SE18 on Friday afternoons and in Crofton Park SE23 on Saturday afternoons.
+I understand the commitment needed to develop talented players so I also operate six different chess clubs during the week in Lewisham SE13, on Monday mornings (home schoolers only), Herne Hill SE24, on Tuesday evenings; Eltham SE9, on Wednesday evenings; Harlesden NW10, on Thursday afternoons; Plumstead SE18 on Friday afternoons and in Crofton Park SE23, on Saturday afternoons.

-Children as young as six years old can attend.
-I deliver all teaching sessions and supervise the games and puzzles.
+Children as young as six years old can attend and I deliver all teaching sessions and supervise all games and puzzles.
 I believe that there is still lots of scope to attract and teach many more new players and to encourage both girls and boys to participate into local chess tournaments.
 One of my many objectives is to identify and develop talented players into teams to represent their respective boroughs at chess tournaments.

 I took part in the first Lewisham ChessFest event in April 2010 which was held at various sites around the borough of Lewisham; two Libraries, a community centre, a local Archive Centre, a primary school and in the Town Centre.
 Over 250 adults and children attended and played chess together throughout the month.